thomasbui93/cobi-cms/README.md

 [![CircleCI](https://circleci.com/gh/thomasbui93/cobi-cms.svg?style=svg)](https://circleci.com/gh/thomasbui93/cobi-cms)

 Cobi CMS is a service for update content for cobi application.
-The application is written with React, Redux and Redux Saga and flow.
+The application is written with React, Redux and Redux Saga.